 Unrecognized Jaw Muscles

-None of these seem like jaw functions, but they are actually intimately connected.
-The tensor tympani and tensor veli palatini are connected to the trigeminal nerve, and they often contract when we perform numerous voluntary actions of the jaw, such as speaking, chewing, swallowing, or yawning.
-In fact, these two muscles have to be coordinated with jaw muscles to ensure they open the Eustachian tube at proper times for equalizing ear pressure.
+These functions link to jaw movements, though they may not seem like it.
+The tensor tympani and tensor veli palatini connect to the trigeminal nerve.
+Remember, this is the nerve that is most associated with movements that change tinnitus.
+These muscles often contract when we perform voluntary actions of the jaw.
+When you speak, chew, swallow, or yawn, these muscles contract.
+In fact, these two muscles have to be coordinated with jaw muscles.
+Otherwise, they couldn’t open the Eustachian tube at proper times to equalize ear pressure.